peregin/my-little-infra/README.md

 # Web Infrastructure

-Repository provides the setup for creating local (VirtualBox) or remote (AWS) infrastructure.
+The repository provides the code to create local (VirtualBox) and remote (AWS) infrastructure for a web application stack.

 ## Prerequisites